Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Numerical Results

-Comparing the handover strategies in Fig. \ref{fig:C_cap_serv}, we confirm that the handover strategies with more side-information have higher persistent capacities for both users.
-For both users, $\mathsf{H}_{\rm MSC_0}$ has a gain of $\{0.62, 0.67\}$ dB over $\mathsf{H}_{\rm Rand}$, $\mathsf{H}_{\rm MSC}$ has a gain of $\{0.38, 0.45\}$ dB over $\mathsf{H}_{\rm MSC_0}$, and $\mathsf{H}^*_{\rm }$ has a gain of $\{0.07, 0.03\}$ dB over $\mathsf{H}_{\rm MSC}$.
+Comparing the handover strategies in Fig.~\ref{fig:C_cap_serv}, we confirm that the handover strategies with more side-information have higher persistent capacities for both users.
+For both users, $\mathsf{H}_{\rm MSC_0}$ has a gain of $\{0.62, 0.67\}$ dB over $\mathsf{H}_{\rm Rand}$, $\mathsf{H}_{\rm MSC}$ has a gain of $\{0.38, 0.45\}$ dB over $\mathsf{H}_{\rm MSC_0}$, and $\mathsf{H}^{\star}_{\rm }$ has a gain of $\{0.07, 0.03\}$ dB over $\mathsf{H}_{\rm MSC}$.
 Overall, the optimal handover strategy has a gain of $\{1.07, 1.15\}$ dB compared to the worst-case handover strategy.
 That is, by using all of the available information in the handover strategy, we have effectively increased the transmit power by more than $1$ dB for both users.

-The capacity upper bound $\overline{C}_{\rm pers}$ in Proposition \ref{prop:C_UB} is observed to be tight in Fig. \ref{fig:C_cap_serv}, suggesting that there is often a visible satellites in the light grey regions of their respective heat maps in Fig. \ref{fig:ServCap}(a) and \ref{fig:ServCap}(b).
+The capacity upper bound $\overline{C}_{\rm pers}$ in Proposition~\ref{prop:C_UB} is observed to be tight in Fig.~\ref{fig:C_cap_serv}, suggesting that there is often {a visible satellite} in the light grey regions of {the} respective heat maps in Fig.~\ref{fig:ServCap}(a) and Fig.~\ref{fig:ServCap}(b).
 In addition, the bound is especially tight for the higher latitude user since the density of satellites according to $f_{\Phi}(\phi)$ is higher.
 For such serving times, this upper bound may actually be sufficiently tight for use in a simplified theoretical analysis.